The Doppelgangaz: The Doppelgangaz (2008-present)

 The group has become known for wearing cloaks while performing and embracing the "vagrant" lifestyle of frequenting brothels, inebriation, cheap clothing, dumpster diving and being nomadic in their music.
 They have developed a strong cult following in European countries such as Germany, France, Belgium, the Netherlands, Switzerland, England, Sweden, Spain and also in Australia.

 The group's 2011 release Lone Sharks has received widespread critical acclaim for its production being reminiscent of the "raw", gritty style that was the iconic sound of east coast New York Hip-Hop in the mid 1990s.
 Their rapping and lyrics have also been complimented for their unique subject matter, tone and imagery.
 HipHopDX gave the album and group high praise, stating:

 "[The album is] entirely devoid of lyrical features and produced entirely by themselves, Lone Sharks showcases two young emcees who also double as producers and appear to have a bright future ahead of their dark cloaks.
 Production is laid-back yet sinister, conjuring up memories of the early-to-mid nineties.
 Flows are abstract and rhyme schemes complex, with both lyricists showing an impressive grasp of vocabulary.
 A subtle static surrounds most of the tracks, an undoubtedly intentional executive decision, leaving the overall sound unpolished and raw.
 Trends are shunned by The Doppelgangaz as they seem to follow no rules, carefully walking the thin line between individuality and gimmick, emerging victorious on the side of remaining distinct without setting their own expiration date."

 In 2012, they released an instrumental album Beats For Brothels, Vol. 2, they followed that with their third studio album HARK! in 2013.
 On February 18, 2014, the duo released their fourth studio album Peace Kehd.

 On July 7, 2017, they released their fifth studio album Dopp Hopp.
-They have not released a studio album since 2018's AAAAGGGHH, but have dropped a multitude of singles, EPs & instrumental projects in the time being.
+They released their sixth studio album AAAAGGGHH on May 11, 2018.
+This was followed by a multitude of singles, EPs & instrumental projects.

 The group released their seventh album Black Cloak Lifestyle in 2022.